EASY-EAI/manifests/rk3288_linux/RK3288_Linux_SDK_Release_Note.md

 ```
 - Support Yocto
-- fixes the dual screen display
+- Fixes the dual screen display
-- upgrade mali to r18
+- Upgrade mali to r18
 - Fix date time isn't updated by default
 - Fix U disk with NTFS that's not display on QT
 ```